HimaliSharada/HimaliSharada/README.md

 - 👋 Hi, I’m @HimaliSharada
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in anything and everything
-- 🌱 I’m currently learning python, java, c++
+- 🌱 I’m currently learning python and c sharp
-- 💞️ I’m looking to collaborate on python projects, beginner friendly.
 - 📫 How to reach me: you don't.
 - ⚡ Fun fact: i can touch my nose with my tongue.